-- However, if you ask for more time, or if we need more that may benefit you, we can take up to 14 more days.
+- However, if you ask for more time, or if we need more information that may benefit you we can take up to 14 more days if your request is for a medical item or service.
 If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint."
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint".
 (See Section 10 of this chapter for information on complaints.)
 We will call you as soon as we make the decision. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no.